+Whereas instability is the result of a task becoming unstable, infeasibility relates to the effects of changes directly related to the standard scenario.
 Instability and infeasibility will be demonstrated using the example in Figure 2.
 The precedence graph contains eight tasks with maximum durations listed next to each vertex.
 To show instability, the edge between T_4 and T_7 is to be interpreted as a precedence constraint.
 Task priorities are defined in order of increasing starting times on the dual-processor SGC in Figure 2b.
 During execution, the dispatcher scans the projective list and selects the first ready task for execution.
 Scheduling instability can be observed on NGC1, where T_4 is shortened by an arbitrarily small value ε .
-The shortened T_4 finished before T_3 , and T_7 was then able to "usurp" processor P1.
-The results are missed deadlines and an increase in total makespan, i.e. both T_6 and T_8 started later on NGC1 than they did on the SGC and the makespan increased by $2 - \epsilon$.
+The shortened T_4 finishes before T_3 , and T_7 is able to "usurp" processor P1.
+The results are missed deadlines and an increase in total makespan, i.e. both T_6 and T_8 start later on NGC1 than they did on the SGC and the makespan increases by $2 - \epsilon$.

-Figure 2: Example of Instability
+Figure 2: Example of Instability and Infeasibility

-In order to demonstrate infeasibility, assume the edge between T_4 and T_7 indicates a coupling delay with $d{4,7} = s_7^{std} - s_4^{std} = 3$.
+In order to demonstrate infeasibility, assume the edge between T_4 and T_7 indicates a coupling delay with $d{4,7} = s_7^{std} - s_4^{std} = 6 - 3 = 3$.
 Now, assume that T_2 finished at $f_2 = s_2^{std} + c_2^{min}$, as shown in NGC2 of Figure 2b.
 At f_2 task T_4 becomes ready, but dispatching T_4 implies that T_7 has to be shifted as well due to the coupling delay.
 However, such shift of T_7 is infeasible, since both processors are occupied by T_5 and T_6 .
-As a consequence, the coupling delay would be violated.
-Thus, although T_4 is ready, it cannot be dispatched in order to avoid infeasibility of T_7 .
+As a consequence, the coupling delay is violated.
+Thus, although T_4 is ready, it should not be dispatched in order to avoid infeasibility of T_7 .
 Infeasibility of course results in instability.
-For instance, dispatching T_4 in NGC2 would have caused T_7 to start late.
+For instance, dispatching T_4 early in NGC2 causes T_7 to start late.